khannasarthak/khannasarthak.github.io/_posts/2017-07-16-Coding-Challenge-Week-Three.md

 ---
 ### **Day 16** [07/18]

 Missed a day due to travelling.
 Back at home now, can starting working properly again.

+My site started having loads of issues today, even though I didnt do any changes.
+Was able to fix the problems ( css not loading, and baseurl errors) by creating a new ```baseurl``` variable equivalent and using that every where instead.
+Took some time to figure it out.